-Using a case-study approach to improve the Madden-Julian oscillation in the Hadley Centre model
+Using a case-study approach to improve the Madden-Julian oscillation in the Hadley Centre model[†]

-N. P. Klingaman^{a} and S. J. Woolnough^a
+N. P. Klingaman and S. J. Woolnough

-^aNational Centre for Atmospheric Science-Climate and Department of Meteorology, University of Reading, United Kingdom
+National Centre for Atmospheric Science-Climate and Department of Meteorology, University of Reading, UK

-Correspondence to: Department of Meteorology, University of Reading, P.O.
-Box 243, Reading, Berkshire, RG6 6BB, United Kingdom.
+Correspondence to: N. P. Klingaman, Department of Meteorology, University of Reading, PO Box 243, Reading, Berkshire, RG6 6BB, UK.
 E-mail: n.p.klingaman@reading.ac.uk

-In its default configuration, the Hadley Centre climate model (GA2.0) simulates roughly one-half the observed level of Madden-Julian oscillation activity, with MJO events often lasting fewer than seven days.
+In its default configuration, the Hadley Centre climate model (GA2.0) simulates roughly one-half the observed level of Madden-Julian oscillation activity, with MJO events often lasting fewer than 7 days.

-We use initialised, climate-resolution hindcasts to examine the sensitivity of the GA2.0 MJO to a range of changes in sub-grid parameterisations and model configurations.
+We use initialized, climate-resolution hindcasts to examine the sensitivity of the GA2.0 MJO to a range of changes in subgrid parametrizations and model configurations.
 All 22 changes are tested for two cases during the Years of Tropical Convection.
-Improved skill comes only from (a) disabling vertical momentum transport by convection and (b) increasing mixing entrainment and detrainment for deep and mid-level convection.
-These changes are subsequently tested in a further 14 hindcast cases; only (b) consistently improves MJO skill, from 12 to 22 days.
-In a 20-year integration, (b) produces near-observed levels of MJO activity, but propagation through the Maritime Continent remains weak.
+Improved skill comes only from (i) disabling vertical momentum transport by convection and (ii) increasing mixing entrainment and detrainment for deep and mid-level convection.
+These changes are subsequently tested in a further 14 hindcast cases; only (ii) consistently improves MJO skill, from 12 to 22 days.
+In a 20 year integration, (ii) produces near-observed levels of MJO activity but propagation through the Maritime Continent remains weak.

 With default settings, GA2.0 produces precipitation too readily, even in anomalously dry columns.
-Implementing (b) decreases the efficiency of convection, permitting instability to build during the suppressed MJO phase and producing a more favourable environment for the active phase.
+Implementing (ii) decreases the efficiency of convection, permitting instability to build during the suppressed MJO phase and producing a more favourable environment for the active phase.
 The distribution of daily rain rates is more consistent with satellite data; default entrainment produces 6-12 mm day-1 too frequently.
 These results are consistent with recent studies showing that greater sensitivity of convection to moisture improves the representation of the MJO.